siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 Jekyll [collections](https://jekyllrb.com/docs/collections/) are a powerful way to organize and manage content on your site.
 Collections allow you to define documents with their own properties and output a page for each, making them flexible enough to create rich author pages.

 To get started, create a collection called `authors` and add documents representing each blog author.
-You can do this in Siteleaf or manually in your source files.
+You can do this manually in your source files or in Siteleaf.

+### Creating in Siteleaf

+To create your collection in Siteleaf, click **New collection** in the sidebar of the Siteleaf UI and name it "Authors".

+Define the default metadata fields for each document under **Collection settings** (for example, you can add a field `twitter` for their Twitter handle).
+Then click **New author** to add a document for each author, with `Title` representing the name of the author.

 ![](/uploads/author-collection.png)

-Here's an example of the file structure:
+### Creating manually

+To create your collection manually, create a Markdown file for each author in a directory `_authors`:

 ```
 _authors/